Drug and Alcohol Policies and Regulations

 In an effort to assure compliance with Public Law 101-226 and in accordance with the LCTCS Drug-Free Workplace policy, all facilities of Delgado Community College are designated as Drug Free Zones.
 The College abides by all state, federal, and local laws pertaining to alcohol and will enforce underage drinking laws.
 It is unlawful to possess, use, or distribute illicit drugs on Delgado property or at any college-sponsored event, whether or not the event occurs on campus.

 In addition, in accordance with the LCTCS policy on alcohol use, Delgado prohibits the consumption, possession, or distribution of alcohol on campus, except at College-sponsored events that have been approved to serve alcohol.
 When alcoholic beverages have been approved for official College-sponsored events, responsible and legal consumption by employees is required as outlined in the College’s Responsible Employee Use of Alcohol at College Functions policy.

 Drug and Alcohol Testing

-Delgado may require drug and alcohol testing of its employees under conditions set forth in the College’s Drug Testing Policy, and in accordance with Executive Order No. MJF 98-38, Louisiana Revised Statute 49:1001-1021, and all other applicable federal and state laws.
+Delgado may require drug and alcohol testing of its employees under conditions set forth in the College’s Drug Testing Policy, and in accordance with Louisiana Revised Statute 49:1001-1021, and all other applicable federal and state laws.